Facing my fears.

 No problem.

-We had a beautiful indoor pool and hot tub to enjoy, along with enough reading material and clean fluffy towels to get us through 'most anything.
+beautiful indoor pool and hot tub to enjoy, along with enough reading material and clean fluffy

 Almost anything.